Feng Shui Tips

 On a similar note, you don’t want to be sitting or living in a dark environment (unless you’re sleeping of course) so it is important to allow some natural light into your environment.

-In the winter months when it gets a little darker and colder, try and use bulbs which emit a more natural glow rather than glaring white light.
+In the winter months when it gets a little darker and colder, try and use bulbs that emit a more natural glow rather than glaring white light.

 This step should go without saying but many who are new to Feng Shui life don’t realize quite how negative an impact mess can make.